Azure/azure-sdk/eng/scripts/release-template/python.md

 - _Add packages_

-#### Preview
+#### Beta

 - _Add packages_

 ## Installation Instructions

-To install the latest preview version of the packages, copy and paste the following commands into a terminal:
+To install the latest beta version of the packages, copy and paste the following commands into a terminal:

 ```bash
 $> pip install azure-packagename